 The Valley Forge Park Alliance is a group dedicated to the preservation of the American spirit demonstrated during the winter encampment, to the conservation of the landscape that contained the 1777-1778 encampment of the American Revolution, and to the promotion of today's Valley Forge National Historical Park.

 Create an informed, engaged community actively involved in supporting the park.

 Build the financial base of non-federal funds to deliver direct support to park programs and projects.

 Advocate in support of the mission of Valley Forge National Historical Park.

-The Friends provide support, services, and donations of artifacts, educational materials, and funds to support many park projects, and they take part in their planning and implementation.
+The Alliance provide support, services, and donations of artifacts, educational materials, and funds to support many park projects, and they take part in their planning and implementation.
 They sponsor educational, interpretive, and awareness programs, fund re-enactment groups for events, volunteer at park programs and special events.